 Runespoor is an edge-cloud video analytics framework especially for robotics applications.
 We propose two major components: analytics-aware SR (ASR) and content-aware adaptive controller (CAC).
 Figure 3 illustrates the workflow of Runespoor.
-The edge device adaptively compresses the video captured by the high-definition camera with CAC and streams it to the cloud server.
-On the server, it reconstructs the received data with ASR, then runs DL inference for CV tasks.
+The edge device adaptively compresses the video captured by the high-definition camera with CAC and streams it to the cloud server via the network.
+On the server, it first reconstructs the received data with ASR, then runs DL inference for CV tasks.
 CAC uses the DL inference results for the edge-side data rate control.

-A. Analytics-aware super-resolution
+3.1 Analytics-aware super-resolution

-Inspired by applying SR in video systems [25], [27], [28], we find that SR can be an effective method to strike a balance between bandwidth consumption and overall inference accuracy, however the tail accuracy issue still remains (§ II-D).
-An SR model trained on the same datasets as the vision analytics tasks (NAS [25]) is naturally an enhancement for downsampling-based systems (e.g., AWStream [15]) and a strong baseline.
+Inspired by applying SR in video systems [28], [31], [32], we find that SR can be an effective method to strike a balance between bandwidth consumption and overall inference accuracy, however the tail accuracy issue still remains (§ 2.4).
+An SR model trained on the same datasets as the vision analytics tasks (NAS [28]) is naturally an enhancement for downsampling-based systems (e.g., AWStream [17]) and a strong baseline.

-To address the three-way trade-off between bandwidth consumption, overall accuracy, and tail accuracy, especially the limitations of video compression techniques that lead to the tail accuracy issue (§ II-B), Runespoor uses analytics-aware SR (ASR), which focuses on detailed information reconstruction for analytics tasks.
+To address the three-way trade-off between bandwidth consumption, overall accuracy, and tail accuracy, especially the limitations of video compression techniques that lead to the poor tail accuracy issue (§ 2.2), Runespoor uses analyticsaware SR (ASR), which focuses on detailed information reconstruction for analytics tasks.
 ASR improves the DL inference accuracy on reconstructed frames, especially on the small regions and objects that are quality-sensitive to be correctly detected.